brainexcerpts/Unreal-DeformerGraph-ExtraNodes/README.md

 Two new nodes will be available:

 - GetBoneMatrix_BonusNode: Given a joint name returns get the joint's global (world) transformation.
+The transformation can be inverted with an optional checkbox.
 - GetBoneId_BonusNode: Given a joint name returns its global index.

 Tested on Unreal-Engine 5.1